-This is a 10 PA Consultant post in Child and Adolescent Psychiatry in the Getting More Help Pathway.
+This is a 10 PA Consultant post in Child and Adolescent Psychiatry in the Neurodevelopmental Pathway.
 This is a replacement post.
-The post is based at the Sue Nichols Centre,

-Aylesbury but the role is countywide and may require clinical activity at other bases such as High Wycombe or Amersham
+This is based at the Sue Nichols Centre, Aylesbury but the role is countywide and may require clinical activity at other bases such as High Wycombe or Amersham